sarthak1527/sarthak1527/README.md

 A mini file-based database system supporting CREATE, INSERT, SELECT, DELETE, and DROP commands.

 🔹 **C Pattern Library**
-A structured collection of pattern programs for students to improve logic and nested loop concepts.
+A structured collection of pattern programs to improve logic and nested loop concepts.

 ---